-This is a fantastic opportunity for any wholesale business, regardless of what you sell, your company’s size, or really any other excuse that comes to mind.
+- The Federal Government: This is a fantastic opportunity for any wholesale business, regardless of what you sell, your company’s size, or really any other excuse that comes to mind.
 Becoming an official government supplier is literally as easy as filling out a few forms.
-After approval, you’ll receive periodic project notices from the government from which you’ll be able to bid against other small and large businesses
+After approval, you’ll receive periodic project notices from the government from which you’ll be able to bid against other small and large businesses.

 Even in 2019, social media is still an untapped platform many organizations are slowly beginning to utilize, and are quickly reaping the benefits.
 According to a 2019 study done by Buffer, 73% of marketers believe social media marketing has been effective in bringing in new clients for their business.
 With 42% of the world’s population currently on social media, it’s hard to imagine why ALL businesses aren’t taking advantage of this free, relatively low-effort opportunity.

 The biggest myth in B2B marketing is that the industry is too “boring” for the flashiness of new-age social media culture.
 However, this could not be further from the truth.